deweese-lab/deweese-lab.github.io/_people/juliana_chase.md

 **Current Research**

-In the [Wilbrecht lab](https://wilbrecht.org/), I study differences in learning across multiple genetic autism models through behavior, electrophysiology, circuit tracing, and computation.
-In the DeWeese lab, I'm a voyeur to the theoretical.
+I am primarily affiliated with the [Wilbrecht lab](https://wilbrecht.org/), where I study differences in learning across multiple genetic autism models through behavior, electrophysiology, circuit tracing, and computation.
+I am also loosely affiliated with the DeWeese lab, where I'm a voyeur to the theoretical.

 **Bio**